romainx/back2code/content/post/2020/deprecated.md

 In Java there is a built-in annotation for that `@Deprecated`.
 However in **Python** there is no such a feature.

-But as you may no, if something is missing, someone with the same concerns has already built it.
+But as you may know, if something is missing, someone with the same concerns has already built it.
 There is several implementations, I've chosen [Deprecated](https://github.com/tantale/deprecated) since

 - it's very simple and raises a simple **warning**---more on that later---that is printed at runtime.